marcmueller86/pygarden/README.md

 # pygarden
 Clone the repo and build the docker `docker build -t pygarden .`.

-Afterwards start the container with : `docker run -e TZ=Europe/Amsterdam --rm -it --privileged --network host -v /home/pi/workspace/pygarden/output/:/output/ pygarden`
+Afterwards start the container with : `docker run -e TZ=Europe/Amsterdam --rm -it --privileged --network host -v /home/pi/workspace/pygarden/output/:/output/ pygarden "--init"`

 Images is built on raspberry pi with arm32v7 as base.